jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 The first calculation of the average gain/loss are simple 14 day averages.

  - First Average Gain=Sum of Gains over the past 14 days/14
- - First Average Loss=Sum of losses over the past 14 days/14
+ - First Average Loss=Sum of Losses over the past 14 days/14

 The subsequent calculations are based on the prior averages and the current gain/loss :
  $$ AvgGain=\frac{(prev Avg Gain)*13 + current Gain}{14}$$